XDC-Community/docs/run-a-node/masternode/uptime-monitoring-xdc-masternode.md

 Store the link URL by pasting it to a notepad if needed.
 We will need to use it shortly on our Terminal.

-For the following steps to work, I am assuming that you have set up the firewall on your server using ufw as per the instructions in [THIS ARTICLE](https://www.xdc.dev/s4njk4n/securing-your-xdc-masternode-running-on-ubuntu-2004lts-57k8).
-If you have not done so, please go to that article and follow the instructions in the section on setting up your ssh port and firewall.
+For the following steps to work, I am assuming that you have set up the firewall on your server using ufw as per the instructions on [THIS PAGE](./securing-your-xdc-masternode.md).
+If you have not done so, please go to that page and follow the instructions in the section on setting up your ssh port and firewall.

 <p align="center">
   <img src="../../.gitbook/assets/image08-ufw-logo-securing-masternode.png" alt="UFW Uncomplicated Firewall">